 Potential new members will want to ensure they’re getting the best deal before making a final decision, and they’ll want to compare prices.

-Your offering multiple pricing plans enables your visitors to compare prices in one place.
+By offering multiple pricing plans, you enable your visitors to compare prices in one place.
 They can cross “price comparison” off their pre-purchase checklist without ever having to leave your site to check out your competitors.

 Want to efficiently target a range of different audiences without having to create multiple products?
-Create multiple levels with different price points instead.
+You can create multiple levels with different price points instead.

 You could even combine seemingly disparate projects to increase the value of your membership site plans.
-One example would be combining a membership site on web design with one on starting a business.
+For example, you might combine a membership site on web design with one on starting a business.
 The two aren’t overtly related, but in making them both available to top-tier members for one price, your most expensive membership level suddenly looks a lot more affordable.

 Why start from scratch with a new site when you can expand your existing project either horizontally or vertically, building upon your existing membership site marketing efforts, reputation, and traction?